prtamil/prtamil.github.io/_posts/2016-11-19-slime-connect-multiple-lisps.markdown

 Inorder to do that we need start CommonLisp server.

 ##  Swank Server
-You can start another local instance or start swank server on different machine
+You can start another local instance or start swank server on different machine.

 ###  Starting Local Instance of Lisp